The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Conclusions

 \section{Conclusions}

 We have introduced a new model ({ MEGATRON}) for cosmological simulations of galaxy formation with on-the-fly multi-frequency radiative transfer and non-equilibrium primordial, molecular, and metal chemistry.
 Key features of the model are that the thermochemistry is designed to reproduce the conditions of the local ISM at solar metallicity (a probe of neutral gas; Figure~\ref{fig:trho}) and it is consistent with 1D photoionization models used to predict nebular emission lines from H~{ II} regions (a probe of ionized gas; Figure~\ref{fig:line_cal}).
 Furthermore, star formation is based on turbulent criteria that are designed to mimic results from higher resolution simulations \citep{Federrath2012,Padoan2011}, while the adopted feedback prescription follows a model that has been shown to reproduce many of the properties of Milky Way-like galaxies at $z=0$ \citep{Agertz2013, Agertz2015, Agertz2021}.
 We run numerous simulations to understand how the model performs in the context of high-redshift galaxy formation and to changes in the fiducial parameters.
+Our work focuses on a single halo that reaches a halo mass of $\sim10^9\ {\rm M_{\odot}}$ at $z=6$ with a stellar mass up to $\sim10^7\ {\rm M_{\odot}}$, depending on model.
+By considering the entire history of the halo and uncontaminated neighbours within the Lagrange regions, we analyze $\sim70$ galaxies per simulation.
 Our primary conclusions are as follows: \begin{enumerate} \item Within the context of our model, numerous parameter choices such as the mass of the star particle, the star formation efficiency per free-fall time, the timescale over which SN explode, resolution, cooling function, and star formation algorithm have little impact on the final stellar mass of the object (Figure~\ref{fig:reg_all}).
 Deviations may occur in the star formation history at earlier times when the halo is less massive, but once the halo reaches a mass of $\sim \SI{e9}{\Msun}$, the stellar mass converges.
 Thus, in high-redshift conditions with significant inflows and mergers, the spatial and temporal clustering of stellar feedback, star formation algorithm, and detailed cooling physics are secondary parameters for star formation regulation, even if they may induce large shifts in gas densities at which stars form and SN explode.